 5. Remember to relax and have fun!

 Race weekends can be busy, tiring and nerve-racking, but they are also so much fun for the family.
 Run Disney is a well-oiled machine and they really do such a great job putting on their events.
 Remember to enjoy the course and leave room in your schedule for rest.
 Traveling to Disney for a race may make you feel like you should pack your schedule and visit every park during the trip, but race weekends should be a more laid-back tour plan keeping in mind lack of sleep, physical exertion, and expected soreness.
 Our race trips have always motivated us to find fun things to do outside the parks (resorts, Disney Springs, dining, recreation, etc.) which is not only great for traveling with small children, but it is also easier on the wallet.
 And hey- there’s no better time (or excuse) to indulge in a spa treatment!
+One of our top Run Disney tips for parents is to utilize the in-room babysitting service while you rejuvenate at any of the spas on Disney property.
 Contact your travel agent to book select treatments available at:

 • Senses-A Disney Spa located at Disney’s Grand Floridian Resort & Spa